 Almas Khan

-I am an Environmental Scientist academically, having completed my studies I spent a year in Egypt assisting the environmental law makers with some air, land and water studies in conjunction with the University of Cairo.
-Following the completion of this project I returned to the UK and was offered a job at Micromass (later to become Waters).
-I have been with them ever since (approaching 10 years now) and have a wide scope of knowledge/experience with Time of Flight and Quadrupole MS technologies and with LC and GC separations.
+Almas is an Environmental Scientist academically, having completed a year in Egypt assisting the environmental law makers with some air, land and water studies in conjunction with the University of Cairo.
+Following the completion of this project Almas returned to the UK and was offered a job at Micromass (later to become Waters).
+Almas worked at Waters for more than 10 years and has a wide scope of knowledge/experience with Time of Flight and Quadrupole MS technologies and with LC and GC separations.
 "RORO is a great charity to be involved with.
-Giving the less opportune scientists in the developing world the tools to progress their research and allowing companies to advance their sustainability policies is a winning formula for everyone".
+Giving the less opportune scientists in the developing world the tools to progress their research and allowing companies to advance their sustainability policies is a winning formula

 Mike Low

-Mike (on the left in the pic) runs a WEEE recycling facility called Re-cyclers Organisation Ltd, Recyclers Organisation will recycle anything with a plug, specialising in IT equipment providing data erasure for their clients as well as re-use and recycling back to raw material, Mike continues to enforce the zero landfill policy and reports directly to the Environment Agency.
+Mike runs a WEEE recycling facility called Re-cyclers Organisation Ltd, Recyclers Organisation will recycle anything with a plug, specialising in IT equipment providing data erasure for their clients as well as re-use and recycling back to raw material, Mike continues to enforce the zero landfill policy and reports directly to

 Sukhdev Singh